 In a study performed by Dr. Ingrid Strusberg in Australia, the fibromyalgia-weather connection was studied through questionnaires.
 151 people suffering from fibromyalgia or arthritis answered questions regarding their pain at different times throughout a one-year period.

-Those with fibromyalgia were more likely to experience pain when the weather was cold and when the humidity or atmospheric pressure were high.
+Those with fibromyalgia were more likely to experience pain when the weather was cold and when the humidity or atmospheric pressure was high.
 While many medical professionals dismiss the idea that pain can spike when temperatures drop, many people suffering from chronic pain experience this phenomenon on a routine basis.

-I know for myself, and many people I have worked with over the years, that weather changes can definitely exacerbate symptoms in fibromyalgia, and its primary co-conditions.
+I know for myself, and many people I have worked with over the years, that weather changes can definitely exacerbate symptoms in fibromyalgia and its primary co-conditions.
 Do most of us need a study to verify that?
 Not really, but it is good to know, right?

-The best thing that you can do as a person with fibromyalgia is listen to your body.
+The best thing that you can do as a person with fibromyalgia is listened to your body.
 Keep a short-term weather log that details how you feel along with the weather outside.
 Do you feel more symptoms in the head including swollen glands, migraines, or sinus pain that radiates around the face?

 Notice if you start having any water retention around weather changes.
-If you have any form of arthritis like many of us do, you might notice more joint pain.
+If you have any form of arthritis-like many of us do, you might notice more joint pain.
 With both fibromyalgia and arthritis, you might also notice the joints affected tend to correlate with tender areas of the fibro body, like the neck, knees, hips, and lower back.